Gated Memory Policy: In-Context Memorization and Adaptation: Introduction

 \section{Introduction}

 Robotic manipulation tasks exhibit a wide range of memory requirements.
 Simple pick-and-place tasks are largely Markovian \cite{robomimic2021,liu2023libero} and require minimal history.
-More complex tasks demand \textbf{in-trial memory}, where the policy needs to recall past actions and visual observations within a single execution episode \cite{cherepanov2025mikasa,chung2025liberomem}.
-The most challenging tasks require \textbf{cross-trial memory}\footnote{ In-trial and cross-trial memory are often referred to as working and reference memory in psychology \cite{refmem,frick1995age}.} that aggregates information across multiple interactions to infer unobservable physical properties of objects and environments \cite{chi2022irp}.
+More complex tasks demand \textbf{in-context memorization} through in-trial memory, where the policy needs to recall past actions and visual observations within a single execution episode \cite{cherepanov2025mikasa,chung2025liberomem}.
+The most challenging tasks require \textbf{in-context adaptation} through cross-trial memory\footnote{ In-trial and cross-trial memory are often referred to as working and reference memory in psychology \cite{refmem,frick1995age}.}, which aggregates information across multiple interactions to infer unobservable physical properties of objects and environments \cite{chi2022irp}.
 For example, in Fig.~\ref{fig:teaser} (c), the robot needs to infer the object surface friction from repeated casting iterations and adapt its subsequent actions in context.

 Designing a policy formulation that handles all memory requirements is challenging.
 Naively extending observation histories enables non-Markovian behavior but often degrades performance on Markovian tasks.
 A longer history substantially increases the input dimensionality, raising the risk of overfitting \cite{torne2025ldp}.
 This also exacerbates distribution shift between training and deployment.
 In particular, the presence of noisy or unfamiliar observations in a few history frames can shift the entire input sequence out of distribution.
 Additionally, attending to long histories (especially cross-trial memory) incurs significant computational overhead.
 Together, these issues make history-based policy designs both unreliable and inefficient.